mferrari0/Data-Enginnering-Zoomcamp-2025/Module 4 - Analytics Engineering.md

 - The code from the development branch we are requesting to merge to main

+Answer: - The code from the development branch we are requesting to merge to main

 ### Question 3 (2 points)

 **What is the count of records in the model fact_fhv_trips after running all dependencies with the test run variable disabled (:false)?**